worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-10.png)

-Yet, merely having the data in not enough, we need to do so additional work structure it in a presentable way for users visiting our website.
-If you are interested in how we take the above and turn it into a the fully functional example shown at the beginning of this guide then you can proceed directly to [part 2](./graphql-project-part-2).
+Yet, merely having the data in our browser console is not enough.
+We need to do so additional work in order to structure it in HTML and CSS to be consumed directly by users.
+If you are interested in how we take the above and turn it into the fully functional website shown at the beginning of this guide then you can proceed directly to [part 2](./graphql-project-part-2).